Orebrokommun/Open-Meal-Information/_posts/2015-01-03-icalendar.md

 |LAST-MODIFIED|Date and time when this event object was last updated.
 In the format YYYYMMDDTHHMMSS.Note that it is not allowed to use UTC offset when the time is specified.|Example:<br>*20140618T110000*|
 |SEQUENCE|The version number of this event object, starting at 0.
 If an event is updated the value of this property needs to be incremented.|Example:<br>*0*|
 |TRANSP|Specifies if the calendar event affects users accessibility for other events.|TRANSPARENT|

+For all text properties (Summary, Description, Location etc) special characters like commas, quotation marks, colons have to be escaped according to [§4.3.11 in RFC 2455](https://www.ietf.org/rfc/rfc2445.txt).
+For example this means that commas should be written "\," and backslashes "\\".

 ###Example